Government re-constitutes Cabinet committees, check the full list

 - Prime Minister

-- Rajnath Singh, Minister of Defence
+- Rajnath Singh, Minister of Defence.

-- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare, Minister of Rural Development: and Minister of Panchayati Raj.
+- Narendra Singh Tomar, Minister of Agriculture &Farmer Welfare; Minister of Rural Development; and Minister of Panchayati Raj.

 - Ravi Shankar Prasad, Minister of Communications and Information Technology; and Minister of Law and Justice.